In

 boats to fish.

 There's a ferry once a day, in each direction, to and from the island.
-It's just
+It's less

 two-hour ferry ride from mainland Honshu, during which there can be some good